 - Required procedures and activities

 - Prohibited procedures and activities

-- Best Practices, which are procedures and activities that are highly recommended but are not required
+- Best Practices, which are procedures and activities that are highly recommended but are not required (Not included in Section 4.)

 NOTES:

 - -- In this document, reference is made to accommodations for students with IEPs or Section 504 Plans.
 When accommodations for these students are referenced, it is always understood that any such accommodations are written into their IEPs or Section 504 Plans. - -- Accommodations on the ISAT are not allowed for students with only Response to Intervention (RtI) plans.